-They bring a fresh, and sometimes unorthodox, perspective to their work.
-This way of thinking can help departments and organizations move in more productive directions.
-Hence, their valuel to the company.
+Creative thinking might mean devising new ways to carry out tasks, solve problems, and meet challenges.
+It means bringing a fresh, and sometimes unorthodox, perspective to your work.
+This way of thinking can help departments and organizations be more productive.

-Opportunities for creative thought in the workplace vary from the obvious artistic position to the highly technical one.
+Opportunities for creative thought in the workplace vary from obvious artistic positions to highly technical ones.
 Generally, anything that involves an “aha” moment is considered creative.
-Here are some examples of jobs that entail creative thinking.
+Here are some examples of how to display creative thinking in different jobs.

 Creative problem-solving stands out as innovative.
-A creative problem solver will find new solutions, rather than simply identifying and implementing the norm.
-You might brainstorm new ways to cut energy use, find new ways to cut costs during a budget crisis, or develop a litigation strategy to defend a client.
-These all entail creative thinking on your part.
+A creative problem-solver will find new solutions rather than simply identifying and implementing the norm.
+You might brainstorm new ways to reduce energy use, find new ways to cut costs during a budget crisis, or develop a unique litigation strategy to defend a client.

 Creativity in STEM